 5. C1 Advanced

-The fifth level in the CEFR is C1 advanced.
-If someone occupies this level, he can use English for academic and professional purposes.
 It is easy to understand and apply English on almost all occasions.
-He can express his ideas in oral and written form related to various topics spontaneously, fluently, and confidently.
+He can express his ideas in oral and written form related to various topics spontaneously, fluently,and confidently.

 6. C2 Professional